Published: October 28, 2020

 We all know that “one-size-fits-all” doesn’t really work.
 In online education and courses, it’s all about customization since quite a big part of a business’ success depends on it.

-If you provide lots of content, it’ll be quite difficult to navigate through the catalog without Filtering & Sorting systems.
-Especially, if your website will be a marketplace for course providers or tutors, or just dedicated to different spheres, this feature should be on your must-have list.
+If you provide lots of content, it’ll be quite difficult to navigate through the catalog without a Filtering & Sorting systems.
+Especially, if you want your website to be a marketplace for course providers or tutors, or just those dedicated to different spheres, this feature should be on your must-have list.